Geography

 - We will focus our lessons on the knowledge and skills stated in the National Curriculum.

-- All lessons will be planned to show progression and depth across each Key Stage.
+- All lessons will be planned to show progression and depth across each Key Stage following the CUSP format.

 - We want to give geography an importance within the curriculum and enable all children to gain ‘real life’ experiences which will include educational visits to places of geographical value.